kevgo/conc/README.md

 - `echo two`
 - `echo three`

-You can also write this on multiple lines:
+You can - of course - write each command on a new line for better readability:

 ```
 conc "echo one" \